-Volunteers will have a role to play in monitoring and maintaining the Core Paths Network.
+Volunteers will have a role to play in monitoring and maintaining the Core Paths network.
 In particular National Cycle Network Rangers will continue to monitor the Sustrans National Cycle Network in Dundee.

-The Core Path system will be monitored on an ongoing basis.
-Investment in upgrading a core path or developing one of the aspirational links will be based on a number of factors including, the key criteria for Core Paths, the SEA objectives and how the proposed work will contribute to the sufficiency of the Core Path Network as a whole.
-Core Paths can attract external funding for upgrading.
+The Core Path network will be monitored on an ongoing basis.
+Investment in upgrading a core path or developing one of the aspirational links will be based on a number of factors including, the key criteria for Core Paths, the SEA objectives and how the proposed work will contribute to the Core Path network as a whole.